yenting-biao/FoodDate/README.md

 ## For development only

-### Warning
+### Warnings

-Please do not refresh or reload the website unless necessary.
+- Please do not refresh or reload the website unless necessary.
 Each refresh uses a quota.
+- Please DO NOT commit any API keys to the repository.
+If you need to use an API key, put it in `.env` and do not commit it (`.env` is included in `.gitignore`).

 ### Running the app